xltechasia/www-xltech-static/content/home/intro.md

 Through understanding your business, we can help you to optimise business’ *Strategy and Mission; Business Architecture and Organisational Design; and Processes.*

-### Now you can attract and retain the right talent and achieve operational excellence.
+#### Now you can attract and retain the right talent and achieve operational excellence